 The (Dutch-taught) Bachelor’s programme in Philosophy at the UvA offers students an extensive introduction to philosophy during the first year and a half.
 The following year and a half sees students choosing a specialisation and non-philosophical courses.
 During the Bachelor’s phase a general knowledge of philosophy is acquired by looking at current historical dilemmas.
 The history of philosophy is hereby given a less prominent role.

 The one-year Master’s programme gives students the chance of specialising in a field of philosophy of their liking.
 The specialisations on offer correspond with staff members’ research programmes:

 Students of the two-year Research Master’s programme Philosophy are also given the opportunity to specialise further in the four research areas, and are furthermore prepared for academic research.

-At the UvA, students also have the chance of studying the philosophy of a particular academic discipline, combining a Master's in their own discipline with a Master's in Philosophy.
+At the UvA, students also have the chance of studying the philosophy of a particular academic discipline.
+In the two-year Master's programme Philosophy of the Humanities and the Social Sciences (also available in Dutch: Wijsbegeerte van een bepaald wetenschapsgebied), students combine a Master's in their own discipline with a Master's in Philosophy.
 The emphasis of this programme is on the philosophy of political and social sciences.